WallyMitko/calendar/README.md

 ### Current features
 - View this month's calendar
 - Go forward and backward to see other months
+- Go directly to a given month using URL parameters (/year or /year/month)

 ### In-progress features
-- Go to a specific month directly by URL

 ### Planned features
 - Add and view events